petros-d/docs/docs/develop-project.md

 ::: info

 The Astronomer CLI is a wrapper around [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
-If you're familiar with Docker Compose, you'll recognize that the astro dev start command is functionally equivalent to docker compose start.
+If you're familiar with Docker Compose, you'll recognize that the `astro dev start` command, for example, is functionally equivalent to `docker compose start`.

 :::